yo2man0929/flentd-demo/1-stdout/README.md

 ## Introduction

-This example will show how to setup a `fluentd` container with basic configuration, and how to forward logs from other containers to it using docker logging driver.
+This example will show how to setup a `fluentd` container and how to forward logs from other containers using docker logging driver.

 First, `fluentd.conf` should be defined to to control the behavior of `fluentd` container.
 In the following snippet, it first defines a `forward` input plug-in.
 It will receive log events from port `24224`.
 Then, it defines a `stdout` output plug-in.
-It will print out all log events from the previous step to console.
+It will pick up alllog events from the previous step and print out to console.

 ```xml
 <source>